Lesson 1: Introduction to TypeDB

 Schema continuity

-Continuous integration is an important concern for most modern application architectures.
+Continuous extension is an important concern for most modern application architectures.
 TypeDB’s approach accounts for this process, and makes structural updates to the database particularly easy.
 One aspect of this concern is modifying the database schema.
 Continuing our earlier example, consider the following query which defines a new type audio_file as a subtype of media_file, and gives it ownership of an audio_format attribute which collects the file formats of audio files in our database.

 define

-audio_file sub media_file, owns audio_format;
+entity audio_file sub media_file, owns audio_format;

 This query will extend our type hierarchy.
 Previously only image_file and video_file were kinds of media_file, and this query now adds a new audio_file type as another kind of media_file.
 More precisely, we say audio_file is a subtype of media_file.